thegenemyers/MERQURY.FK/README.md

 3. CNspectra [-v] [-T<int(4)>] [-pdf] [-lfs] <read> <asm1> [<asm2>] <out>
 ```

-CNspectra produces copy-number spectral plots for each assembly, the union of both assemblies (if two are present), the assembly spectral plots, and qv's and completeness statistics, as well as a .bed file of potential error locations.
+CNspectra produces copy-number spectral plots for each assembly, a copy-number spectral plot of the union of both assemblies (if two are present), an assembly spectral plot, and tables of qv and completeness statistics, as well as a .bed file of potential error locations.

 The primary input arguments -- \<read>, \<asm1>, and \<asm2> if present -- are expected to be the root path names of FastK tables, histograms, and profiles.
 Specifically, CNspectra expects
 to find: